-where $c_i$ is the log of consumption and $\varepsilon_i$ is the innovation in the log of consumption.
+where c_t is the log of consumption and ε_t is the innovation in the log of consumption.
 He concluded that a close approximation to the stochastic behaviour of consumption under the PIH is that, conditional on lagged consumption, no other variable observed in earlier periods should have any predictive power for current consumption.

-Several empirical studies however, have argued for the rejection of this rational expectations permanent income hypothesis.
-These studies found that consumption spending does not follow a martingale (or random walk) process as consumption can be partially explained by current disposable income.
-Most notable is Campbell and Mankiw (1990) who, modified the PIH framework, estimated:
+Several empirical studies however, have argued for the rejection of this rational expectations permanent income hypothesis.2 These studies found that consumption spending does not follow a Martingale (or random walk) process as consumption can be partially explained by current disposable

-&lt;sup>2 See Campbell and Mankiw 1989, 1990, 1991; Flavin 1981 and Hayashi 1982
+2 See Campbell and Mankiw 1989, 1990, 1991; Flavin 1981 and Hayashi 1982